By Linda Van Valkenburgh, MS, CCMC, CJSS, CSMCS, CELDC

 Let’s get to work!

-If you have questions about your executive career search, please contact me at 203-323-9977 or email@example.com.
+If you are ready to move your executive career forward contact me today at email@example.com